gpestana/peppersource/README.md

-## :fire: Pepper source :fire:
+# :fire: Pepper source :fire:

-:fire: Pepper source :fire: is a secure and decentralized software distribution utility built on top of [IPFS](https://ipfs.io).
+Pepper source is a secure and decentralized software distribution utility built on top of [IPFS](https://ipfs.io).

-It allows software providers to quickly and securely share software with their users without having to worry about infrastructure, security and maintenance.
+It allows software providers to quickly and securely share software with their users without having to worry about infrastructure, security, notification schemes and maintenance.
+In the future, it will also allow providers to offer incentives to clients who allocate disk space and bandwidth by storing and distributing software bundles.

+Pepper source exposes a single primitive which provides **storage**, **replication**,
+**security**, **notification mechanisms** and **incentives** for software releases by leveraging the IPFS protocol stack and distributed file system.

 ### Security

-:fire: Pepper source :fire: provides a transparent mechanism for verifying content integrity of the software and identity of the provider.
+Pepper source provides a transparent mechanism for verifying content integrity of the software release and identity of the provider:

-- The release binaries are signed by the software provider before uploading it to IPFS.
-The signature is performed using asymmetric crypto algorithms so that the client can verify the provenience of the software released.
-This is all done transparently and automatically.
+- The software binaries are signed by the software provider before uploading it to IPFS.
+The signature is performed using asymmetric crypto algorithms so that the client can verify the provenience of the software bundle.
+This process is all transparent to the provider.

 - Binaries are stored based on their cryptographic hashes, making it easy for clients to verify the integrity of the software, even when coming from unknown